MagaluCloud/magalu/mgc/cli/docs/object-storage/buckets/create/help.md

 - --bucket-is-prefix              Use bucket name as prefix value to generate a unique bucket name (required)
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 - --enable-versioning             Enable versioning for this bucket (default true)
-- --grant-write array(object)     Allows grantees to create objects in the bucket
+- --grant-write array()           Allows grantees to create objects in the bucket
 - Use --grant-write=help for more details
 - -h, --help                          help for create
 - --private                       Owner gets FULL_CONTROL.
 Delegated users have access.
 No one else has access rights